willowisp01/tp/docs/DeveloperGuide.md

 Team Size: 5

-- 1. Ensure that the archive bar as well as the summary statistics component follow the ui theme ie dark background in dark theme.
+1. Ensure that the archive bar as well as the summary statistics component follow the ui theme ie dark background in dark theme.
-- 2. Provide ability to view achived students.
+2. Provide ability to view archived students.
-- 3. Expand the characters accepted for name to include 's/o' ,'-' etc.
+3. Expand the characters accepted for name to include special characters like 's/o' ,'-' etc.
+4. Allow for more strength indicators (weak, strong etc.) with threshold setting commands.
+5. Update the app to store multiple grades for a students.
+This allows users to track how students are performing and progressing and be able to display statistics for a student/group.